Multi-unit ownership and growth insights from FYZICAL’s own franchisees and CEO!

 Physical therapy is a growth market with a lot of fragmentation and consolidation.
 If you’re thinking about getting into multi-unit ownership, this is the industry to do it in and this is the best time to get ahead of the curve.
 “I see tremendous change coming into our field.
 I see the physical therapist providing a greater role in healthcare and continued downward pressure on reimbursement.
 Growth is the only option,” says Graves.

-Overall, building a physical therapy empire is possible for anyone willing to set a plan and do it.
-You don’t have to do it alone – and from the advice of these experts – you’re better off having support through your journey of business growth.
+Overall, building a physical therapy empire is possible for anyone willing to create and stick to a plan and do it.
+But you don’t have to do it alone – and from the advice of these experts – you’ll be better off having robust support throughout your journey in physical therapy business growth.

 FYZICAL is a complete physical therapy business model for growth-minded private practice owners and entrepreneurs.
-No matter what stage you’re at, FYZICAL develops customized practice solutions to get you where you want to go.
-To learn more about the FYZICAL franchise model and how you can build your FYZICAL empire, chat with a FYZICAL Advisor today!
+No matter what stage you’re in, FYZICAL develops customized solutions for private practitioners to help you reach your goals as a business owner.
+To learn more about the FYZICAL franchise model and how you can build your FYZICAL empire, request a call with a FYZICAL Advisor today!